Settle-Up/Backend/README.md

-To enhance readability and organization, we have uploaded the main API diagrams, including sequence diagrams or flowcharts, along with Entity Relationship Diagrams (ERD), as individual markdown (md) files.
-Considering the extensive content, we opted to separate these files rather than compiling them all into the readme file to avoid clutter and enhance readability.
-Reviewing these diagrams before diving into the code could provide valuable insights and a clearer understanding of the system's architecture.
+We have uploaded the main API diagrams, including sequence diagrams or flowcharts, as well as Entity Relationship Diagrams (ERD), as individual markdown (md) files.
+Given the extensive nature of the content, we decided to reduce clutter and enhance readability by not including all files in the readme but separating them instead.
+Reviewing these diagrams before diving into the code will offer a clearer understanding of the system's structure.

 Below is a detailed list of features, their functionalities, and the corresponding file names: